Purebred Alaskan Malamute Puppies

 Here is the list of most basic RAW foods and ingredients I am using for my dogs RAW diet, mainly for the benefit of anyone who is curious.
 I will maybe add raw dog food recipes, other raw ingredients when I have the time.

-- human-grade chicken gizzard, chicken liver, and chicken heart
+- chicken gizzard, chicken liver, and chicken heart

-- human-grade fresh yogurt, cheese, cottage cheese, raw egg
+- fresh yogurt, cheese, cottage cheese, raw egg

-- human-grade pureed carrot, squash, sweet potato, cucumber, broccoli, peas, and zucchini
+- pureed carrot, squash, sweet potato, cucumber, broccoli, peas, zucchini

 Occasional Supplements used in raw diets for dogs